jonnonz1/nz-statute-book/acts/public/1908/river-boards-act-1908.md

 ### 18 Provision where a local authority forms or elects Board
 The provisions of this Act respecting election of members shall have no application in any case where the members of a local authority—
-  (a) Form the Board; in which case the Board so constituted shall be a River Board within the meaning of this Act, and continue to perform the functions of such Board from time to time without complying with the provisions of this Act relating to elections:
+  (a) form the Board; in which case the Board so constituted shall be a River Board within the meaning of this Act, and continue to perform the functions of such Board from time to time without complying with the provisions of this Act relating to elections:
-  (b) Elect any member of the Board; in which case the local authority shall conduct the election in manner as it determines; but in case of failure in making such election an extraordinary vacancy shall be created, and the Governor-General shall nominate a person to be member of the Board to supply such vacancy.
+  (b) elect any member of the Board; in which case the local authority shall conduct the election in manner as it determines; but in case of failure in making such election an extraordinary vacancy shall be created, and the Governor-General shall nominate a person to be member of the Board to supply such vacancy.

 ### 19 Governor-General in Council may declare what bodies shall return members in certain cases
 (1) If at any time it appears to the Governor-General that a local authority or association electing or appointing a member or members of the Board has ceased to exist, or has been incorporated with or united to some other local authority or association, the Governor-General may by Order in Council declare what other local authority or association shall return a member in lieu of the authority or association so ceasing to exist or being incorporated or united as aforesaid.